 Building Business and Strategy is not about the Competition, It is About Your Customers and Abilities

 If you are an entrepreneur who wants to be successful and run a productive and healthy business, you need to keep in mind that building business and strategy is not about fighting the competition.
 Yes, being competitive is important and finding a way to stand away from the crowd is the end goal, however, this should not be the reasons why you are a building business or developing a specific strategy.
 Your focus should be on your customers and how to use your abilities to take care of your customers.
+You will absolutely need a business encyclopedia to grow faster and have a better strategy.

 Believe it or not, the whole concept of strategy originates in war, where the focus is to destroy the enemy.
 However, in the business world, if the enemy is your competition, then the focus of your strategy must be to fight and destroy the competitor.
 This is wrong.
 As we already told you this will only keep you away from your real focus and the things you have to take care of.